 When a tooth is missing or requires extraction, it is important to have a replacement tooth put in the open space.
 Aside from how it will affect your appearance, a missing tooth can lead to further dental problems.
 These problems can include:

-Using the time, effort and money to replace one missing tooth seems like a lot but the reality is the damage it can cause requires expensive and invasive treatment.
+Using the time, effort, and money to replace one missing tooth seems like a lot, but the damage it can cause requires expensive and invasive treatment.

-Dr. Pamela G. Doray, a Philadelphia dentist, will recommend replacing the tooth with a dental implant rather than a bridge or partial denture.
+Dr. Conover will recommend replacing the tooth with a dental implant rather than a bridge or partial denture.
 Dental implants have a success rate of about 97% and are considered the most natural solution to tooth loss.

 About a Single Dental Implant